mfthielb/talks_and_tutorials/probabilistic_fairness/readme.md

 ### Installation

-Our fairness library, Jurity, is open-source and is part of the Python Package Index (PyPI) making it easy to install via:
+Our fairness library, Jurity, is open-source and is part of the Python Package Index (PyPI), making it easy to install via:

 ```
 pip install jurity